estellederrien/python-optimizations/README.md

 # Latest news :

+04/05/2024 : Ok , I am creating the Management, and <b> unique </b> supply chain notebook, and translating one optimization notebook file a day .
+Next, will be the <b>unique</b> probability rules notebook, then the unique ODE notebook with some real concretes cases, then the M.L directory.
+Next, I will add a <b>unique</b> notebook dedicated to mechanical formulas.

 09/04/2024 : I will continue both languages at the same time.

 02/04/2024 : Finally back on the project, Starting the old french files translations, then, I will go further with more complex optimizations, including Dynamic optimizations.
 Please allow a few time before I start Translating theses old notebooks from French to English, Don't know If I will translate all of variables too.